ocf/ocfweb/ocfweb/docs/docs/services/web/django.md

         tsunami$ cd ~/projects

 1. Create a new Django project.
 For this example, the project name will be "hatsune".
-You will want to stick with Python-friendly package and module names, as detailed in [[PEP 8|https://www.python.org/dev/peps/pep-0008/#package-and-module-names]].
+You will want to stick with Python-friendly package and module names, as detailed in [PEP 8](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).

         tsunami$ django-admin startproject hatsune